Pathway: Web Development

 All students must meet the following requirements to participate in CodePath's Web Development courses:

-- You are 18 years old or older by the start of the class
+- You are 18 years old or older by the start of the course.

-- You are or will be in the US in Summer 2025
+- You are or will be in the US for the duration of the course.

 -

-You are or will be enrolled in a US (Puerto Rico included) college or university in Summer/Fall 2025
+You are or will be enrolled in a US (Puerto Rico included) college or university in the Spring 2026 semester or are a recent graduate, for the duration of the class.

-- You can ensure that you will have sufficient access to a computer in order to complete weekly coursework
+- You can ensure that you will have sufficient access to a computer to complete weekly coursework.

-In addition to the eligibility requirements above, students will also be placed into the introductory or intermediate levels based on the prerequisites below.
-Students will be assigned a prework task based on their track eligibility and must complete it before May 4 at 11:59PM PT.
+In addition to the eligibility requirements above, students will also be placed into the introductory, intermediate, or advanced levels based on the prerequisites below.
+Students will be assigned a prework task based on their track eligibility and must complete it before the deadline.

 WEB 101: Intro to Web Development